To Save The Planet, Give Cows Better Pasture

 According to Michael Peters, who leads CIAT's research on tropical grazing, pastures made up of these grasses can support three times more cattle, compared to typical tropical pastures today.
 The animals also gain weight twice as quickly.
 It translates into a six-fold increase in production per acre, and a dramatic cut in greenhouse emissions.

 "It sounds too good to be true, but we are completely confident about it," Peters says.
-There are limitations: Farmers need to manage cattle on these pastures to avoiding over-grazing, and add a bit of fertilizer every few years.
+There are limitations: Farmers need to manage cattle on these pastures to avoid over-grazing, and add a bit of fertilizer every few years.
 Also, these grasses need plentiful rainfall — at least 35 inches a year, and a rainy season at least six months long.

 But compared to their impact, the new grasses really don't cost much.
 "In rice, you need to invest a lot of money to achieve significant reduction" of greenhouse gas emissions, says Jacobo Arango, a researcher at CIAT.
 "The same in other crops.
 Livestock is the sector where you can get more reduction for less money."